u22608789/SAHousePricePredictor/README.md

 # SAHousePricePredictor
-A program to predict South African house/apartment prices to buy/rent based on parameters.
-Web scraping is used to obtain listing attributes and metadata from websites like Property24 and Private Property.
-This data is used to train a linear regression model which will do the predicting.
+A program to predict South African house prices to buy based on parameters.
+Public datasets for johannesburg houses from kaggle are used to train and test the linear regression model.